DiogoF17/LPOO_18-19/docs/README.md

 ## Implemented Features

-### Player and Walls Representation
+### Player, Walls, and Enemies Representation
-> The player character is shown inside a haunted house, delimited by walls, that the player cannot trespass.
+> The player character is shown inside a haunted house, delimited by walls, that the player cannot trespass; some monsters, like zombies and ghosts, will appear in the haunted house too.

 ### Movement of the Monsters
 > The different types os monsters and creatures each have their own way of travelling arround the map; they also have different speeds.